mayukhbaidya18/Settld-Group-Restaurant-Finder/README.md

 ## How to Use

-1. Enter your location coordinates manually.
+1. Enter your location coordinates/address.
 2. Add your friends' locations.
 3. The app calculates the optimal meeting point.
 4. View the recommended restaurant/location along with travel details for each user.